 - Heavier than its competition

 Last but not least is the Bell Sixer.
-An exceptional helmet with great ventilation to keep even the sweatiest of riders comfortable.
+An exceptional mountain bike helmet with great ventilation to keep even the sweatiest of riders comfortable.

 So how to choose?

-The Bell Sixer is incredibly comfortable, as well as being well ventilated and safe, so we always recommend this as a great value for money helmet too.
+The Bell Sixer is incredibly comfortable, as well as being well ventilated and safe.
+Hence we always recommend this as a great value for money helmet too.